ItinerantUniverse/blog/_posts/2025-03-16-setting-the-temperature.md

 https://astronomy.stackexchange.com/questions/10113/how-to-calculate-the-expected-surface-temperature-of-a-planet

 The answer to the question mentions 'radiative equilibrium temperature' (aka Planetary Equilibrium Temperature), which is the average temperature a planet would be at if you consider it a black body radiator with no greenhouse effect caused by the atmosphere.
-So this is kind of my introduction to global weather.
+So this is kind of my introduction to getting actual temperatures into Itinerant.

 This formula in particular is a good start: